ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/images/profile-image-large.md

 ---

 ### Description
-This is the Offset Banner Image.
+This is the Large Profile Image.

 ### Usage
 #### @todo Sara fix me.